canonical/testflinger/server/README.rst

-tags (array): List of string tags to search for match (string): Match mode for tags - "all" or "any" (default "any") state (array): List of job states to include (default all states other than cancelled and completed)
+tags (array): List of string tags to search for match (string): Match mode for tags - "all" or "any" (default "any") state (array): List of job states to include (or "active" to search all states other than cancelled and completed)
 Returns:

 Array of matching jobs